mutisyag/ozone/doc/workflow.md

 ## 3. RECALLED

 This state signifies that the reporter considers this submission incorrect or incomplete.
-The submission is basically "frozen" (it does not return to to _Ongoing_ state and data is not physically erased, but rather archived for historical and audit purposes).
+The submission is basically "frozen" (it does not return to to _Data Entry_ state and data is not physically erased, but rather archived for historical and audit purposes).

 As explained above, data in a recalled submission can be copied (and then modified) to create a new submission.